 To learn more about how to claim compensation for a school playground accident on behalf of your child, please continue reading.
 If you have any questions along the way, please get in touch with our team on 0800 6524 881.

-Schools have a duty of care towards the safety of all pupils.
+Schools have a duty of care for the safety of all pupils.
 This means they should perform regular risk assessments and to remove as many dangers as possible.
 In the case of school playgrounds, they should take steps to ensure children can play as safely as possible.
 To be eligible to claim compensation for an accident in a school playground, you’ll need to show that:

 - The school has breached its duty of care by being negligent; and